View Shalea Carswell's Obituary on AugustaChronicle.com and share memories

 |

-Waynesboro, GA—Shalea Danielle Carswell, 33, of Waynesboro, GA, entered into eternal rest on September 6, 2019.
+Waynesboro, GA—Shalea Danielle Carswell, 33, entered into eternal rest on September 6, 2019.
 She is the daughter of Darnell and Dianne Carswell.
 Funeral Services will be held Wednesday, September 11, 2019, 11:00 a.m. at Waynesboro Deliverance Evangelistic Church, 938 Old Millen Highway, Waynesboro,

 GA.
 Interment will be in the New Springfield Baptist Church Cemetery, 1996 Hatcher Mill Road, Waynesboro